kauanatomb/study_python/README.md

 ## Python Data Structure Manipulations

-In the `data_structure` directory, you'll find Python scripts that demonstrate manipulations of different data structures such as lists, sets, and tuples.
+In the `data_structure` directory, you'll find Python scripts that demonstrate manipulations of different data structures such as lists, sets, tuples, functions and dictionaries.
 These scripts are designed to help me understand Python's built-in data structures and their associated methods and operations.
 By exploring these scripts, I aim to deepen my understanding of Python programming and improve my coding skills.

 ## Simple Banking System